gweakliem/expert-palm-tree/README.md

 ## Performance

-I estimate about 32GB / week to collect post data as of February 2025, obviously this measures overall Bluesky activity so it can increase.
+I estimate about 50GB / day to collect post data as of February 2025, obviously this measures overall Bluesky activity so it can increase if Bluesky becomes more popular and active.

 ## References